Shoaibkhan11/OCR/README.md

 - The project is built on streamlit
 - To run the project in your system , simply clone the project and run the command "streamlit run app.py" in terminal
 - Don't forget to install the required packages
+- Note you can download the latest packages , its not necessary to install the same versions as given in the requirements.txt